Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/welcome-&-setup.md

 ## Setting up a Conda Environment ##

-Once you are logged onto discovery you can load the all of the software we will need for the workshop.
+Once you are logged onto discovery you can load all of the software we will need for the workshop.

 Conda is a package management system that helps you find, install, and organize groups of packages needed for a particular task.
 Conda environments are really useful when working on HPC environments like Dartmouth's Discovery system because you can install packages locally without needing administrator permission.
 Conda environments are also useful for project continuity, the versions of the packages that you install in your environment and all of their dependencies will remain the same (unless you update them).
 We will be using a conda environment to make sure we all have the same version of many different bioinformatics software programs available to us.